trase-cpp/trase/README.md

 ```

 2. Build and install Trase.
 This uses an install dir of `$HOME/trase`, change
    this to wherever you like.
-This also builds the OpenGL backend of trase
+This also builds the OpenGL backend of Trase
    (requires GLFW installed), switch this to `OFF` if you only want the svg
    backend.